 One of the best parts about Geneva is that it is strategically located next to several other equally impressive towns.
 I fell head over heels with the quant and cozy town of Montreux, filled with serene lakeside views and engulfing mountains.

 This is one of the best places to hike, with various trails and even hidden towns in the mountains!
 Montreux is about 45 minutes from Geneva by train, and it will cost around 50-60 Francs for a round trip ticket.

-Where to eat and go out in Geneva:
+Where to drink and eat in Geneva: